Frequently Asked Questions

 For additional information on financial aid, visit campbell.edu/financial-aid/ .

-Be advised that failure to provide the School’s Veterans Affairs (VA) Office with all required forms and a class schedule in a timely manner may result in a delay of benefits.
+Be advised that failure to provide the School’s Veterans Affairs (VA) Office with all required forms and completing a schedule notification form in a timely manner may result in a delay of benefits.
 The sequence of events that will occur in relation to the use of your GI Bill® Benefits is as follows:

-• After your application has been submitted and processed by VA, you will receive a letter entitled “Certificate of Eligibility” (VA award letter).
-Take a copy to Campbell’s VA Office for your VA file.
+- After your application has been submitted and processed by VA, you will receive a letter entitled “Certificate of Eligibility” (VA award letter).
+Please email or bring a copy to Campbell’s VA Office for your VA file.
 You can also set up an eBenefits account (Premium) to see all of your certifications, payments, and remaining entitlements.

 Once You Are Certified:

-• For Post-9/11 (Chapter 33 students) the book allowance can come at any time during the month.
-The Housing Allowance payments are normally paid at the end of the month.
+- For Post-9/11 (Chapter 33 students) the book allowance can come at any time during the month.
+The Housing Allowance payments are normally paid at the end of the month in arrears.

 To Keep Your Benefits Running Smoothly:

-• Read and familiarize yourself with the Policy and Procedures form.
-Print the Policy and Procedures page and take a signed copy to the Campbell VA office.
+- Read and familiarize yourself with the Policy and Procedures form.

-• In the event you wish to change anything (schedule, major, course(s), address, etc.) or decide to pursue a Double Major or Minor, you must provide our office with a letter of approval, indicating the changes.
+- In the event you wish to change anything (schedule, major, course(s), address, etc.) or decide to pursue a Double Major or Minor, you must provide our office with advanced notice of your intentions and all pertinent approval forms, indicating the changes.

-The rate of housing allowance is based on three factors:
+The rate of stipends and housing allowance is based on three factors:

 1. Chapter of benefits being used.